cloudhesive/connect-integration-examples/src/functions/connect/callAPI/README.md

-## Consumir una API desde AWS Connect
+## Consuming an API from AWS Connect

-#### Esta función proporciona una funcionalidad genérica para consumir una API desde Amazon Connect.
-Permite enviar solicitudes HTTP a una API externa con parámetros configurables, como el cuerpo de la solicitud, el método HTTP y el método de autorización.
+#### This function provides a generic functionality for consuming an API from Amazon Connect.
+It allows sending HTTP requests to an external API with configurable parameters, such as the request body, HTTP method, and authorization method.

-### Utilización de los parametros de entrada
+### Usage of Input Parameters

-La función requiere los siguientes parámetros **requeridos**:
+The function requires the following **required parameters**:

-- `body`: El cuerpo de la solicitud a enviar.
+- `body`: The body of the request to send.
-- `method`: Método HTTP a utilizar en la llamada a la API.
+- `method`: HTTP method to use in the API call.
-- `authorizationType`: Método de autorización de la API a consumir.
-Los tipos de autorización disponibles son:
+- `authorizationType`: Authorization method of the API to consume.
+The available authorization types are:
-    - `Bearer`: Tipo de token de acceso utilizado en el protocolo OAuth 2.0 para autenticar solicitudes HTTP.
+    - `Bearer`: Access token type used in the OAuth 2.0 protocol to authenticate HTTP requests.

-### Mensajes de error
+### Error Messages

-La función puede devolver los siguientes mensajes de error:
+The function can return the following error messages:

-- `BODY_PARSE_ERROR`: Ocurre cuando hay un fallo al intentar formatear el evento que llega a la función lambda.
+- `BODY_PARSE_ERROR`: Occurs when there is a failure in attempting to format the event arriving at the Lambda function.
-- `GET_SECRET_VALUE_ERROR`: Indica un fallo al intentar llamar a la función **GetSecretValueCommand** para obtener los secretos desde AWS Secret Manager.
+- `GET_SECRET_VALUE_ERROR`: Indicates a failure in attempting to call the **GetSecretValueCommand** function to retrieve secrets from AWS Secret Manager.
-- `CUSTOM_API_ERROR`: Se produce cuando hay un fallo en la API que se está consumiendo.
+- `CUSTOM_API_ERROR`: Occurs when there is a failure in the API being consumed.

-> Para garantizar el correcto funcionamiento de la función, es fundamental configurar adecuadamente los secretos en AWS Secret Manager.
-De lo contrario, el funcionamiento de la función se verá comprometido.
+> To ensure the proper functioning of the function, it is crucial to configure the secrets in AWS Secret Manager adequately.
+Otherwise, the function's operation will be compromised.

-Por último, se recomienda mantener la documentación actualizada y disponible para facilitar la comprensión y gestión del proyecto por parte de otros desarrolladores y administradores del sistema.
+Finally, it is recommended to keep the documentation updated and available to facilitate understanding and management of the project by other developers and system administrators.

-Para obtener más detalles sobre la implementación y configuración, consulte el código fuente y la documentación asociada.
+For more details on implementation and configuration, please refer to the source code and associated documentation.